antvis/G6/docs/manual/FAQ/updateText.en.md

 #### update/updateItem

 When using `update/updateItem` to update a node or edge, the label can be updated as well.
+This is used for updating the configurations of the label.

 ```javascript
 graph.updateItem(node, {